 The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
-The proposed action described herein is being taken for several reasons, including that additional user fee revenues are needed to cover the costs or: (1) Providing current program operations and services: (2) improving the timeliness in which inspection services are provided; and (3) improving the work environment.
+The action described herein is being taken for several reasons, including that additional user fee revenues are needed to cover the costs for: (1) Providing current program operations and services; (2) improving the timeliness in which inspection services are provided; and (3) improving the work environment.

 AMS regularly reviews its user-fee financed programs to determine if the fees are adequate.
 The Fresh Products Branch (FPB) has and will continue to seek out cost saving opportunities and implement appropriate changes to reduce its costs.
 Such actions can provide alternatives to fee increases.
 FPB has reduced costs by approximately \$2 million.
 However, even with these efforts, FPB's existing fee schedule will not generate sufficient revenue to cover program costs while maintaining the Agency mandated reserve balance.
-Current revenue projections for FPB's destination market inspection work during FY-2006 are \$15.3 million with costs projected at \$20.4 million and an end-of-year reserve balance of \$12.7 million.
+Revenue projections for FPB's destination market inspection work during FY-2006 are \$15.3 million with costs projected at \$20.4 million and an end-of-year reserve balance of approximately \$12.7 million.
 However, this reserve balance is due in part, to appropriated funding received in October 2001, for infrastructure, workplace, and technological improvements.
 FPB's costs of operating the destination market program are expected to increase to approximately \$21.6 million during FY-2007 and \$22.5 million during FY-2008.
 Revenues are projected to be \$15.3 million for end of the fiscal year.
 The reserve balance for FY-2007 and FY-2008, will fall below the Agency's mandated four-month reserve level.
-The reserve balance is projected to be \$6.5 million for FY-2007 (3.6 months) and a negative \$584,000 for FY-2008 (-0.3)months).
+The reserve balance is projected to be approximately \$6.5 million for FY-2007 (3.6 months) and approximately negative \$600,000 for FY-2008 (-0.3 months).

-This proposed fee increase should result in an estimated average of \$2.4 million in additional revenues per year (effective in FY-2007, if the fees were implemented by October 1, 2006).
-This will not cover all of FPB's costs.
+This fee increase should result in an estimated average of \$2.4 million in additional revenues per year (effective in FY-2007, if the fees were implemented by October 1, 2006).
+However, fees would not be increased until later in FY-2007.
+Further, as a result, the next fee increase is delayed until March 2008 instead of the start of FY-2008.
+These increases will not cover all of FPB's costs.
 FPB will need to continue to increase fees in order to cover the program's operating cost and maintain the required reserve balance.
 FPB believes that increasing fees incrementally is appropriate at this time.
 Additional fee increases beyond FY-2008 will be needed to sustain the program in the future.
 However, we will continue to reduce costs, wherever possible.